granam/dice-rolls/README.md

 }
 ```
 There are plenty of predefined templates of dices and rolls as 1d4, 1d6, 1d10.
-You can mix them and any one else u create by Dices class.
+You can mix them and any other you create by Dices class.

 Just think about your needs and check templates.
 Your requirements may be already satisfied by them.